 - Upgrading the electrical panel, $1,200.
 This may be needed if you have an older house.

 Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
 The mini-split tax credit is $300 for certain systems installed at your home through December 31, 2021.
 We advise chatting with your tax professional for more information.

 Energy companies in Chadron also usually give rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you figure out this process to ensure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Spaces with hot and cold spots.
+- Rooms with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs